tehpenguin/tehpenguin.github.io/_posts/2017-8-10-digitalcamouflage.md

 Digital Camouflage

-We need to gain access to some routers.
+<i>We need to gain access to some routers.
 Let's try and see if we can find the password in the captured network data: data.pcap.
 HINTS
 It looks like someone logged in with their password earlier.
 Where would log in data be located in a network capture?
-If you think you found the flag, but it doesn't work, consider that the data may be encrypted.
+If you think you found the flag, but it doesn't work, consider that the data may be encrypted.</i>

 After downloading the .pcap file, I opened the file with wireshark.
 I sorted the packets by protocol to and began searching for any HTML protocol packets that had POST data.
 Packet number 122 had the criteria I was looking for and inside the HTML form data I saw a username and password in clear text.
 The password had padding on the the end indicating it was base64 encoded.